lovecosma/Sampler-client/README.md

 This application allows users to upload new samples, or select from samples previously loaded by other users.

-# How to use this app:
+# How to use this Simple Audio Sampler:

   - make sure [backend](https://github.com/lovecosma/Sampler-backend) is installed and configured
   - fork and clone this repo